-In [9], we advocated the E (Embedded) machine as a portable target for compiling hard real-time code.
-In this paper, we show that the E machine together with a programmable scheduler, which is called S (Scheduling) machine, form a programmable, low-overhead microkernel for real-time systems.
+In [9], we advocated the E (Embedded) machine as a portable target for compiling hard real-time code, and introduced, in [11], the S (Scheduling) machine as a universal target for generating schedules according to arbitrary and possibly non-trivial strategies such as nonpreemptive and multiprocessor scheduling.
+In this paper, we show that the E machine together with the S machine, form a programmable, low-overhead microkernel for real-time systems.
 We implemented the microkernel on a StrongARM SA-1110 processor and measured the system overhead to lie in the 0.2-0.3% range.
-The implementation has a very small footprint, namely, 8kB.
+The implementation has a very small footprint, namely, $8\mathrm{kB}$ .

 The E machine is woken up by external interrupts caused by environment events, such as the arrival of a message on a channel, or the arrival of a new value at a sensor.
-Once awake, the E machine follows E code instructions to do three things: first, it may run some drivers for managing sensors, actuators, networking, and other devices; second, it may release some application software tasks for execution; third, it may update the trigger queue, which contains pairs of the form (e, a) indicating that the future environment event e will cause an interrupt that wakes up the E machine with its program counter set to the E code address a.
+Once awake, the E machine follows E code instructions to do three things: first, it may run some drivers for managing sensors, actuators, networking, and other devices; second, it may release some application software tasks for execution; third, it may update the trigger queue, which contains pairs of the form (e, a) indicating that the future environment event ewill cause an interrupt that wakes up the E machine with its program counter set to the E code address a.
 Then, the E machine goes back to sleep and relinquishes control of the CPU to the S machine.
 The S machine is woken up by the E machine, or by internal interrupts caused by processor events, such as the completion of an application task, or the expiration of a time slice.
 Once awake, the S machine follows S code instructions to do three things: first, it takes care of processor and memory management, such as context switching; second, it dispatches a single task to the CPU, which may be either an application software task or a special idle task; third, it specifies pairs of the form (i, a) indicating that the future processor event i will cause an interrupt that wakes up the S machine with its program counter set to the S code address a.